top of page

 Lake Placid Institute presents the 24 Hours

-Photography Showcase in partnership with the Lake Placid Center for the Arts.
+Photography Showcase in partnership with Arts Center Lake Placid.

 www.lakeplacidarts.org